Benevolent-G/Benevolent-G.github.io/_posts/2016-05-18-initial-project-thoughts.markdown

 1. automate input
 	- physical agitator to "roll the die"
 	- camera to record the face of the die
+	- OCR / openCV to decide what number the face shows
 	- controll the above (how? pi?)<br><br>

 2. run the numbers on the input (the root idea, also the easiest componenet of this problem)